lana-shanghai/tic-tac-toe/README.md

 Any player can continue the game.
 The second player cannot be the same address that initialized the game.

-## Make moves until one of the players wins
+## Make moves until one of the players wins or a tie occurs

 A third address cannot make a move.
 An address that made the last move also cannot make a move.
 Once a player wins, the active status of the game is set to false, and no more moves can be made.
+If a tie occurs, the last player is set to 0 and the game status is set to false.

 ## View previous games